 THE AMAZING BUSHWICK COLLECTIVE STREET ART TOUR, BROOKLYN

-The Tour
+The Bushwick Street Art Tour

-The two hour walking guide with our local guide, Mar in Bushwick, which is located on the north side of Brooklyn on the Williamsburg border.
+The two hour walking guide with our local guide, Mar in Bushwick, which is located on the North side of Brooklyn on the Williamsburg border.

 Mar is a former graffiti artist and now still partakes in supporting the art community by running galleries and organising events in the area.
 He explained that NYC is a bit of a mecca for graffiti and street art, attracting artists from around the world.
 Bushwick is a working class district and has been attracting many global artists.
 The area has a large collection of art studios and galleries but Bushwick’s industrial landscape is the main draw for these artists.